-Services Values Default Description MRC true, false true The POSIX standard defines that the atime (timestamp of last file ac- cess) is updated each time a file is opened, even for read.
+Services MRC Values true, false Default true

+Description The POSIX standard defines that the atime (timestamp of last file access) is updated each time a file is opened, even for read.
 This means that there is a write to the database and hard disk on the MRC each time a file is read.
-To reduce the load, many file systems (e.g. ext3) including XtreemFS can be configured to skip those updates for per- formance.
-It is attempts guarantee to disable stime a string. including XtreemFS can be configured to skip those updates for per- formance.
+To reduce the load, many file systems (e.g. ext3) including XtreemFS can be configured to skip those updates for performance.
 It is strongly suggested to disable atime updates by setting this parameter to true.